Understanding How to Improve Your Credit?

 - 600 – 649 = Poor

 A great FREE way to see your credit score and get your report is with Credit Karma.
 It does not hurt your credit.

 THIS IS COMPLICATED; HOW DO I UNDERSTAND MY SCORE?

 Your credit score is made up of a few main things.
+Along with understanding what your credit score is, you also want to be familiar with your credit report.
 There are many other factors, but the ones mentioned below are some of the significant factors worth mentioning.

 These categories are also not created equal so let me first give you the breakdown of how each item is weighted: